Cloud-SPAN/04genomics/index.md

 > concept of genomic variation within a population.
 >
 > This lesson uses data hosted on an Amazon Machine Instance (AMI).
 Course participants will be given information on how
 > to log-in to the AMI during the course.
-Information on preparing for the course is provided on the [Cloud-SPAN Genomics Course setup page](https://cloud-span.github.io/genomics01-intro/setup.html)..
+Information on preparing for the course is provided on the [Cloud-SPAN Genomics Course setup page](setup).
 {: .prereq}